orbeon/orbeon-forms-doc/XForms ~ Validation.md

 - `required`
 - `constraint`

-The main use case for this is to allow assigning a specific identifier to a validation with the `id` attribute, so that `xf:alert` can refer to those with the `validation` attribute:
+This allows assigning a specific identifier to a validation with the `id` attribute, so that `xf:alert` can refer to those with the `validation` attribute:

 ```xml
 <xf:bind id="control-1-bind" name="control-1" ref="control-1">